rlucente-se-jboss/ib-fips-stig/README.md

 # Image Builder with FIPS and STIG
+This project shows how to install rpm-ostree content to an edge device where National Institute of Standards and Technology (NIST) Federal Information Processing Standards (FIPS) 140-3 validated cryptography and Defense Information Systems Agency (DISA) Security Technical Implementation Guide (STIG) controls are applied.
+The controls within the DISA STIG are tailored only to CAT I rules.

+*NOTE: FIPS 140-3 libraries are in the process of being validated*

 ## Pre-demo setup
 Start with a minimal install of CentOS Stream 9 on baremetal or on a